JetBrains/kotlin-web-site/docs/tutorials/getting-started.md

    We click the *Create* button to specify the Kotlin runtime.
 We can either Copy it to our project folder or use the bundle from the plugin.
 It is recommended to copy to project folder.

-4. We should now have the new projected created and the following folder structure
+4. We should now have the new project created and the following folder structure

    ![Kotlin Folder Structure]({{ site.baseurl }}/{{ site.img_tutorial_root }}//getting-started/folders.png)